 - Designing and coordinating a graded return to work programs.

 - Developing strategies for coping for clients in overcoming their mental health issues.

 - Helping clients boost their self-esteem in social situations.

 Jobs of an occupational therapist can range from child care, mental health, acute care, rehabilitation.
 Occupational therapists generally try to find out why a client cannot perform certain actions they are used to performing such as activities they like and need to do.

-- Occupational therapists (OTs) have to find out the Your physical abilities such as strength, balance and coordination.
+- Occupational therapists (OTs) have to find out Your physical abilities such as strength, balance, and coordination.

 - The physical set up of your house, school, workplace and how it can affect and help your situation.